 Talk of Harris successor sets off California guessing game

-LOS ANGELES (AP) — The possible election of U.S. Sen. Kamala Harris as vice president has kicked off widespread speculation in California about who might replace her.
+LOS ANGELES (AP) — The possible election of U.S. Sen. Kamala Harris as vice president has set off a fierce competition in California to replace her, with contenders already pressuring Gov. Gavin Newsom for what could be a once-in-a-lifetime appointment.

-At the center of the intrigue is Democratic Gov. Gavin Newsom, who would choose a replacement if Joe Biden and Harris defeat President Donald Trump’s ticket.
-Newsom said Wednesday he’s already being approached by potential contenders, jostling for what might be a once-in-a-lifetime opportunity to go to the Senate.
+Joe Biden tapped Harris this week to join him on the Democratic presidential ticket.
+Should they win in November, it would fall to the Democratic governor to appoint Harris’ replacement for a term that runs through January 2023.
+Newsom said Wednesday aspiring candidates are already needling him about the potential vacancy.

 “It’s an earthquake kind of appointment,” said longtime Democratic National Committee member Bob Mulholland.